romilly/gpt-convo-reader/README.md

 3. Select a conversation you want to examine from the list of titles.
 4. If you want to export a conversation as a neatly formatted markdown file, you can do so from the `File/Save` menu.

+If you are only interested in converations containing a given string, type the string in the entry field by the search buton and press `Search`.

+The list will show only those converastions that contain that string.

+If you want to see all the conversations again, delete the search string and press `Search The full list of converations will be displayed.`
 ## How to contribute

 Please raise any issues (bugs or feature requests) on GitHub.